SharkSnack/shiren-ds1/content/dungeons/road-to-the-hamlet.md

   <img src="../images/areas/road_to_hamlet.png"/><img src="../images/areas/road_to_hamlet_2.png"/>
 </div>

-Tutorial dungeon where advice about the basics of dungeon gameplay appear as you progress.<br/>Items you pick up are kept after clearing the dungeon, so be sure to check every room on each floor.<br/>It's pretty safe to say the only way to fail it is if you intentionally collapse.<br/>Once cleared, you can't return to this dungeon.
+Tutorial dungeon where advice about the basics of dungeon gameplay appear as you progress.<br/>Items you pick up are kept after clearing the dungeon, so be sure to check every room on each floor.<br/>It's probably safe to say the only way to fail it is if you intentionally collapse.<br/>Once cleared, you can't return to this dungeon.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>